 Agile is very well suited to projects where there’s a good deal of uncertainty for what kind of thing you’re building, who will want it, how much they may want to pay for it, and the way they might like it to look and work.
 Considered one of its best strengths, agile allows the freedom to produce changes as crucial.

-Agile software development supplies a business the advantages of greater turnaround time, greater customizability, and on-demand deployment.
+Agile Software Development supplies a business the advantages of greater turnaround time, greater customizability, and on-demand deployment.
 The longer the project continues, the greater the dangers of the initial planning becoming out of date.

 Teamwork in Traditional Project Management vs Agile Methodology

-Application developers use to reside in a world of their very own.
+Application Developers use to reside in a world of their very own.
 Unlike traditional design, the developer has to know the interface and the code should not disturb the appearance and feel of the website or application.
 To accomplish this, the company developer should have insight into an array of business-related fields, and have access to key information that could allow new parallels to be drawn.

 a) Unity Vs Lack of Unity

 The unified teamwork with the customer, team leads, project managers and developers to pay continuous attention to technical excellence and design’s agility.
-While the lack of mutual teamwork in traditional approach makes it lacking intuitiveness and timely delivery.
+While the lack of mutual teamwork in a traditional approach makes it lacking intuitiveness and timely delivery.

 b) Communication Vs Silence